chadj2/bash-ui/README.md

-# BIW-TOOLS - Bash Inline Widgets
+# BASH-UI - Bash User Interface

 This is still a work in progress.